 For a lot of people, hummingbirds are a sure sign of spring.
-Many species will return to the same feeders from years previous, and fill gardens and outdoor areas with their bright flashes of color.
+Many species will return to the same feeders from years previous and fill gardens and outdoor areas with their bright flashes of color.

-Looking to attract hummingbirds to your own backyard?
 Here are some key factors in understanding their behavior and preferences for food sources, as well as tips for troubleshooting your own outdoor setup.

 Do Hummingbirds See Color?